-This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.
-Legal counsel would like to discuss their edits before publishing.
+The Board of Trustees reviewed this policy on January 26, 2024, and sent it for legal review.
+Legal's recommendations are highlighted in gray.

 The guidelines are provided with the intent to assist trustees and administration in their work together.
 They are a framework of actions that enable all parties to know and understand each other's role in working together, an understanding which is important in helping to ensure good working relationships as everyone shares the same goals: student success through strong community schools, with meaningful parent and community involvement.